ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 entire database, `fish.data`, or a subset thereof, as illustrated later) and returns an array of those species matching the query.
 This array is given as a list of true/false values for every species in the query.
-This return structure has several advantages which are illustrated by example.
+This return structure has several advantages which are illustrated below.

 Here is a query for reef-associated fish (mention of “reef” in the habitat description), and second query for fish that have “nocturnal” in